What is this about?

 As residents of Silver Oaks, we currently use private trash service.
 If we joined Jeffersontown, this is included by the city and is part of your property taxes.

-Financial Considerations
+Financial Consideration

 Example